 We're a multi-racial grassroots group.
-As disabled women, we campaign on lots of issues we're concerned about, with a focus on financial independence, women's safety, and winning recognition that for us, coping with disability and ill-health is hard work -- so we deserve an income.
+As disabled women of different backgrounds, we campaign on many issues we're concerned about, with a focus on financial independence, women's safety, winning resources and getting recognition that for us, coping with disability and ill-health is hard work -- so we deserve an income.

 Contact us for more info -- there are many ways to get involved!